Provenance-Emu/Provenance/.github/issue_template.md

 <!------------------------------------
+⚠️⚠️⚠️ READ THE BELOW OR PERISH ⚠️⚠️⚠️

+❓❓❓
+NEED HELP ?!
+HAVE SUGGESTIONS !?
-❓ NEED HELP / HAVE SUGGESTIONS?
-Join our Discord: https://discord.gg/4TK7PU5
+Before posting, join our Discord: https://discord.gg/4TK7PU5 ❓❓❓

 --------------------------------------

-🚫 We DO NOT support unofficial 3rd-party installations (buildstore, iemulators, tweakbox, etc…).
-Delete and use official install: https://git.io/vxABg
+🚫 We DO NOT support unofficial 3rd-party installations (buildstore, iemulators, tweakbox, etc…). 🚫 🚫 Delete and use official install: https://git.io/vxABg 🚫

 --------------------------------------

 ⚠️ BUG REPORTS & FEATURE REQUESTS ONLY!
 Please tell us as much information as possible and fill out ALL of the sections below!!

+🔵   If you think you have a valid bug report and have read the above 🔵
+🔴 Fill out the template below. 🔴
+🚫 Reports that do not use the template will be locked immeditalty .🚫

+⚠️⚠️⚠️ START REPORT HERE ⚠️⚠️⚠️
 ------------------------------------->

-replaceWithSummary
+REPLACE_WITH_SUMMARY

 ### Expected:  <!--- What did you expect to happen? -->
 replaceWithExpectedResults